vidbina/vidbina.github.io/_drafts/2018-01-19-notifications-through-dbus.markdown

 bus.

-A quick read of the [Introduction to D-Bus][dbus-intro] article, mentions activations as a mechanism for triggering an executable.
+A quick read of the [Introduction to D-Bus][dbus-intro] article, mentions [activations][dbus-activation] as a mechanism for triggering an executable.
 Basically activations allow for a service to subscribe to a given type of message in order to trigger an executable (if it isn't already running) upon the delivery of a message.

 In order to explore whether activations were indeed the cause of the notify-osd resurrection, I decided to try my hand at invoking a method call to the member